jeremysprofile/jeremysprofile.github.io/content/cv.md

                 - In the end, we had individual working pieces, but not a end-to-end success.
                 - Drones could land successfully at landing pads by vision and QR code recognition, plot courses around pre-configured obstacles, and fly to GPS waypoints.
                 - Lack of experience with project planning meant we didn't give ourselves even close to enough time for integration and testing.
-        - text: 'Team software lead in autonomous robot soccer competition, placing second of twelve.
+        - text: 'Software team lead in autonomous robot soccer competition, placing second of twelve.
 Video of matches <a href="https://www.youtube.com/watch?v=tI_wfxj9qU8">available here</a>'
           details:
             - 'Team designed, built, and programmed robot from off-the-shelf and 3D-printed components'
             - 'Wrote all Arduino (C++) code for tracking ball & goal via IR sensors, determining relative position on field and estimated ball distance, shooting, and goalie behavior'